 Group Cognitive Behavioral Therapy for Insomnia

-As of Spring 2021, the SHIP program is again offering group cognitive behavioral therapy for insomnia (CBTI) via telemedicine.
+The SHIP program offers cognitive behavioral therapy for insomnia in a group format provided via telemedicine.
 Our group and others have published studies showing that group CBTI is an effective treatment for insomnia.
 Group treatment has several advantages over individual treatment, including the opportunity to learn from others’ experiences in treatment and having support from your peers while you are improving your sleep.
 Additionally, the wait times to be seen in group treatment are often significantly shorter than for individual treatment.

 Upcoming CBTI Groups

 Our next CBTI group is anticipated to begin September 7, 2023, meeting on Thursdays from 9-10:30am via Zoom.

 We understand that decisions regarding your health and heath care choices are important ones.
 We have included a Frequently Asked Questions (FAQs) list below in an effort to provide more information about group CBTI to help inform your decision.